Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-sampler.rst

-The role of the ``Sampler`` primitive is two-fold: on one hand, it acts as an entry point to the quantum devices or simulators, replacing ``backend.run()``.
-On the other hand, it is an **algorithmic abstraction** for the calculation of probability distributions extracted from measurement counts.
+The role of the ``Sampler`` primitive is two-fold: it acts as an **entry point** to the quantum devices or simulators, replacing ``backend.run()``.
+Additionally, it is an **algorithmic abstraction** for the extraction of probability distributions from measurement counts.

-They both take in circuits as inputs, bue he main difference between the former and the latter is the format of the
+They both take in circuits as inputs, bue the main difference between the former and the latter is the format of the
 output: ``backend.run()`` outputs **counts**, while the ``Sampler`` processes those counts and outputs the **quasi-probability distribution** associated with them.

 .. note::

-    **Backend.run() model:** You could access real backends and remote simulators through the ``qiskit_ibm_provider`` module.
+    **Backend.run() model:** In this model, you accessed real backends and remote simulators through the ``qiskit_ibm_provider`` module.
 If you wanted to run **local** simulations, you could import a specific backend from ``qiskit_aer``.
 All of them followed the ``backend.run()`` interface.